This easy 3 ingredient strawberry sauce is perfect for cheesecake, pancakes, ice-cream, and more! It will take your desserts to another level!

 The consistency

-Rather than straining away the pulp from the liquid, we prefer to blend it.
+Rather than straining the pulp from the liquid, we prefer to blend it.

 It should be thick enough to coat the back of a spoon creating a perfect consistency for a smooth yet slightly thick sauce – perfect for drizzling over desserts.